Perkuto/Senior-Back-End-Coding-Challenge/README.md

 ````{"id":28,"name":"28a47f9b2e592309876d5e387bcd6a28.","created_at":"2015-06-07 22:19:52","updated_at":"2015-06-07 22:19:52"}````
 - Invalid file type:
 ````{"error": "Invalid file type}````
-- If the user is not authorized, returns 403
+- If the user is not authorized, returns HTTP code `403`
-- If the image does not exist, returns 404
+- If the image does not exist, returns HTTP code `404`

 `POST user/image`
 Expects an image field.